ETCM/basic-sysadmin-test/networking/README.md

 ---------------------------------------------------------
 Virtualization can change the needs within your network and it's overall design.
 A SAN or another form of storage may be needed within the network to allow for failover services in case a virtual host goes down.
 Cabling grade and network device speeds may need to increase to allow for quicker transfer speeds.

-Virtulization can also remove the need for dedicated network hardware such as firewalls and routers.
+Virtualization can also remove the need for dedicated network hardware such as firewalls and routers.
 Many vendors now provide virtual versions of their hardware that can be placed on a virtual host and used as if it they were "real" devices.

 Q5) TCP Handshake.
 What is it?